-- If your unit is located in a building where any part of that building was first occupied for residential purposes on or before November 15, 2018, you will only be able to increase a tenant's rent up to the guideline set each year by the Ministry of Municipal Affairs and Housing.
-For more information about the rent increase guideline, please visit the Ontario Government's website here. - If your unit is located in a building that was first occupied for residential purposes after November 15, 2018, your unit is exempt from the rent increase guideline.
-That means that while landlords of these units must still give their tenant at least 90 days advance notice in writing of any rent increase and they can only increase the rent once every 12 months, there is no limit on the amount you can increase the rent.
+- If the unit is located in a building where any part of that building was first occupied for residential purposes on or before November 15, 2018, your landlord will only be able to increase your rent up to the guideline set each year by the Ministry of Municipal Affairs and Housing.
+For more information about the rent increase guideline, please visit the Ontario Government's website here. - If the unit is located in a building that was first occupied for residential purposes after November 15, 2018, the unit is exempt from the rent increase guideline.
+That means that while your Landlord must give you at least 90 days advance notice in writing of any rent increase and they can only increase the rent once every 12 months, your landlord can increase your rent by any amount (e.g., there is no limit).